-Dispute resolution is most often referred to by lawyers as “alternative dispute resolution” or, recently, “appropriate dispute resolution” (ADR for short).
+Dispute resolution is most often referred to by lawyers as “alternative dispute resolution” or, recently, “appropriate dispute resolution” (ADR).
 ADR provides alternatives to having a court (state or federal judge or jury) decide your case in a trial.
 ADR can be used to resolve any type of dispute involving your small business, from employment claims to personal injury lawsuits to consumer disputes.
 Many judges require that the parties try some form of ADR before their cases come to trial.

-Why Use Dispute Resolution?
+Why Use Alternate Dispute Resolution?

 Mediators are individuals trained in negotiations, who bring opposing parties together and attempt to work out a settlement or agreement that both parties can accept.

 Arbitration is a simplified version of a trial involving limited discovery and simplified rules of evidence.
 The arbitration is headed and decided by an arbitration judge or panel.
 Arbitration hearings usually last between a few hours to a few days.
 The judge or panel then deliberates and issues a written decision or arbitration award.

 We Can Also Help You With Unusual And Rare Forms Of Dispute Resolution

 Negotiation, itself is the preeminent mode of dispute resolution.
 And most disputes at some point are at least informally negotiated between the parties or the lawyers.
 However, as your small-business attorney with knowledge of your business and understanding of your needs, we’ll tailor creative negotiation strategies to maximize your opportunity for dispute resolution.